 Tributary Water Quality Trend Analysis

 The S-154, S-191, S-65D, and S-65E drainage basins, make up the four priority basins in the LOW (Figure 8B-7).
 These were designated priority basins in 1989 due to their contributions to the overall loading to Lake Okeechobee and having the highest basin TP concentrations (SFWMD 1989).
 The tributary monitoring network is a long-term, ambient monitoring network in the LOW.
 The network consists of 27 sampling stations within the four priority basins and 8 sampling stations along the Kissimmee River within basins S-65A and S-65BC (Figure 8B-7) for both TP and TN concentrations.
 No flow data are available at these stations due to cost constraints and the logistics of installing reliable flow instrumentation in this type of topography and flow regime.
 The sampling frequency for the 27 tributary stations was bi-weekly.
 Grab samples were collected only during flow until December 2015.
 Since that time, the tributary monitoring frequency was reduced to monthly sampling, and collected only during flow.
 The 8 Kissimmee River stations are sampled monthly for both TP and TN concentrations.
 Only TP concentration data were collected at the 16 stations located at outfalls from the dairy operations; data was collected starting in 1986 in response to the implementation of the FDEP Dairy Rule.
 These land-use related monitoring data remain a critical tool in providing information to identify the most effective strategies for reducing phosphorus discharges from these operations.
-These dairy stations have been continued to be sampled by leveraging the collections on other watershed sampling trips for TP concentrations only.
+These dairy stations have continued to be sampled by leveraging the collections of other watershed sampling trips for TP concentrations only.

 Basin Characteristics